by Barton Goldenberg

 Emerging digital technologies– provide new ways to capture customer knowledge and insight, enhance data integration and dissemination across channels, connect and collaborate with customers, create better products and services, shorten the sale cycle, reduce operational costs, and stay one step ahead of the competition.
 While the list is long and growing, some of the most promising new technologies include mobile apps, identity resolution, virtual and augmented reality (VR/AR), artificial intelligence (AI) and machine learning, personalization, digital portals, wearables, addressable TV, Internet of Things, and blockchain.
 A sound Digital Transformation strategy includes pilots of multiple emerging technologies as appropriate to the organization, its products and its target customers.

 ISM has found that a successful Digital Transformation program starts with a high-level strategy tied to the company’s business direction.
 This is followed by the creation of a multi-step roadmap addressing people, process and technology that clearly identifies key milestones and ties back to the company’s strategy.
 Having a good partner to guide you through every step of this process can help ensure optimal results.
 Our time-tested approach and proven top-down/bottom-up methodology take into account each client’s unique strategic objectives, processes, culture and systems-integration needs.
 Contact us to learn more.

-Learn more by reading “Does Your Company Have Plans to Build its ‘Digital Hotel’?”.
+Learn more by reading “Does Your Company Have Plans to Build its ‘Digital Customer Community’?”.
 The New Era of Online Communities, transforming sales, customer support and customer engagement.